Faieee/final_project/README.md

 - In the first attempt at machine learning, we set up six different supervised models, which were: Cluster Centroids, SMOTEENN, Naive Random Oversampling, SMOTE, Balanced Random Forest Classifier, and the Easy Ensemble with Adaptive Boost.
 We selected almost all of the predictor variables in this first attempt to use as a baseline, which included: age, relationship, education category level, marital status, occupation, working class (AKA sector), race, and sex because they had a relevance of at least 0.02 to the model.
   - We did not include capital gains/loss because few records contained values in those columns, and the records that did contain values (particularly for capital gains) had substantially large values, which could have thrown off the model with outliers.
   - In addition, the average hours worked in both groups was relatively comparable overall.
 - **The end result of the first attempt was that the best overall model was the Easy Ensemble with Adaptive Boost, which we believed had the highest balanced accuracy because it avoids overfitting (which could be useful if future Census samples are taken and added to this dataset) and it tends to learn the best from the weaker classifiers.
-Since we eliminated some of the anticipated noise and outliers, it seemed like this model was the most logical contender at outset.
+Since we eliminated some of the anticipated noise and outliers, it seemed like this model was the most logical contender at outset.**
 - The variables in descending order of importance to the model were: age, relationship, and educational level as among the most relevant.
 - Since race and sex were lowest-scoring, we planned to get rid of them on our second machine learning attempt; however, we were aware that sometimes variables can be statistically significant, but they simply had low “say” on the model.
 Therefore, we did not anticipate that the Easy Ensemble with Adaptive Boost would perform any better on the second attempt, but we did want to see if other models could outperform it on the second attempt.

 ### Second Attempt
 - On the second attempt, we removed race and sex from the models, but this set of models performed worse across the board, so we reverted to the original model.
-Thus, the pictures below represent the first iteration with the above-mentioned variables all included.
+Thus, the pictures below represent the first attempt with the above-mentioned variables all included.

 ### **Machine Learning Models Considered and Eliminated:**